sathwik1332/Zero_input_journal/README.md

 # Zero_input_journal
-Based on phone usage patterns, calendar events, and passive input, this model auto-generates your daily journal entry.
+Hi there, my language model auto-generates your daily journals based on your activities, calender events and more.